kurtosis-tech/kurtosis-package-indexer/README.md

 to the S3 bucket option.

 ### Using a Github token via an environment variable
 This is the simplest.
-The indexer expects a valid Github token stored inside the environment variable `GITHUB_USER_TOKEN`
+The indexer expects a valid Github token stored inside the environment variable `GITHUB_USER_TOKEN`.

 ### Using a file stored inside an S3 bucket
 The indexer can also get the Github token from a file stored inside an S3 bucket.